-This article provides a detailed discussion of some of the 50/50 alternative possession schedules available instead of the Standard Possession Order in Texas.
+This article provides a detailed discussion of some of the 50/50 alternative possession schedules available instead of the Standard Possession Order in a Texas divorce.
 The article also addresses when alternative schedules are available.

 You can read more about the Standard Possession Order here.

 You can also learn more about how child custody decisions are made here.

 The alternative possession schedules discussed below are most common when both parents have been actively involved in their child’s life.
 We often see the schedules when the parents are successful at co-parenting their children and able to reach an agreement on child custody through informal settlement talks or mediation.

 While a judge can order an alternative possession schedule, a judge will only do so if he or she finds that the alternative possession schedule is in the best interests of the child.
 Every decision a judge makes that affects a child in a divorce case is governed by the best interests of the child standard.

 The means that a parent seeking an alternative possession schedule at trial (and not in agreement with the opposing parent) must demonstrate to the court that the alternative schedule will have a positive impact on the child and not just be a benefit to the parent requesting the alternative schedule.